JOvenOven/ctf-writeups/TFC_CTF_2023/pwn/diary/README.md

 [*] Got EOF while reading in interactive
 ```

-I also recommend watching [this](https://www.youtube.com/watch?v=wa3sMSdLyHw&list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94&pp=iAQB) series of videos if you are new to pwn challenges, I think he explains really well and also provides more resources to better understand the theory, watch the fifth video [Injecting shellcode](https://youtu.be/4zut2Mjgh5M?list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94) of the series since he explains further how to solve these specific kind of challenges.
+I also recommend watching [this](https://www.youtube.com/watch?v=wa3sMSdLyHw&list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94&pp=iAQB) series of videos if you are new to pwn challenges, I think he explains really well and also provides more resources to better understand the theory, watch the fifth video ["Injecting shellcode"](https://youtu.be/4zut2Mjgh5M?list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94) of the series since he explains further how to solve these specific kind of challenges.

 Flag `TFCCTF{94fa3e5538d57f71937a85076e96fbc5c00f8fddbbcbb8b4b6db1df9e599d1d6}`